xdas-dev/xddss/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![DOI](https://zenodo.org/badge/560867006.svg)](https://zenodo.org/badge/latestdoi/560867006)

-# Xddss: a Python Framework for Distributed Acoustic Sensing
+# Xddss: a Python Framework for Distributed Dynamic Strain Sensing

-*Xddss* is an python library for managing, processing and visualizing **Distributed Acoustic Sensing (DAS)** data.
+*Xddss* is an python library for managing, processing and visualizing **Distributed Dynamic Strain Sensing (DAS)** data.
 It reads any DAS format into self-described python abstractions that encapsulates both the data and the metadata (coordinates and attributes).
 Xddss reuses concepts of labeled N-dimensional arrays developped by the [Xarray](https://xarray.dev) library.
 It takes inspiration from [Dask](https://www.dask.org/) in term of lazy computing.

 ## Key Features